mlbench/mlbench-docs/tutorials.rst

 This creates a cluster with 3 nodes called ``my-cluster-3`` and sets up the mlbench deployment in that cluster.
 Note that the number of nodes should always be 1 higher than the maximum number of workers you want to run.

-To start an experiment, simpy run:
+To start an experiment, simply run:

 .. code-block:: shell